resourcepool/training-java/README.md

 ###2.2.
 IntelliJ IDEA
 - Add your project to the current workspace: **Import Project**, select **Create project from existing sources**
 - Create a new Tomcat 8.0 Server: **Run** -> **Edit Configurations** and point it to your local Tomcat directory (button **Configure...**)
 - Set project structure: In **File** -> **Project Structure**, add an Artifact with default options (Artifact tab)

 ##3.
 Git repository
-- Create your own github account, and initialize a new git repository called "computer-database".
+- Create your own github account, and initialize a new git repository called "training-java".
 - After the initial commit, add and commit a meaningful .gitignore file.

 You are ready to start coding.

 ##4.
 Start coding
 ####4.1.
 Layout
 Your customer requested to build a computer database application.
 He owns about 500+ computers made by different manufacturers (companies such as Apple, Acer, Asus...).
 Ideally, each computer would contain the following: a name, the date when it was introduced, eventually the date when it was discontinued, and the manufacturer.
 Obviously, for some reasons, the existing data is incomplete, and he requested that only the name should remain mandatory when adding a computer, the other fields being filled when possible.
 Furthermore, the date it was discontinued must be greater than the one he was introduced.
 The list of computers can be modified, meaning your customer should be able to list, add, delete, and update computers.
 The list of computers should also be pageable.
 The list of companies should be exhaustive, and therefore will not require any update, deletion etc...

 ###4.2.
 Command line interface client
-The first iteration will be dedicated to implement a first working version of your computer database, with a CLI-UI.
+The first iteration will be dedicated to implement a first working version of your computer database, with a Command-Line Interface.
 The CLI will have the following features:

 - List computers